 Fraser Island

 Admittedly, we have saved our favourite Queensland wildlife spot until last – Fraser Island.
-There are many things to do on Fraser Island such as swimming in the striking Lake Mackenzie, floating in the endlessly fun Champagne pools or driving on the incredible 75-mile beach but regardless of the activity, an animal encounter is almost guaranteed.
+There are many things to do on Fraser Island such as swimming in the striking Lake Mackenzie, floating in the endlessly fun Champagne Pools or driving on the incredible 75-mile beach, but regardless of the activity, an animal encounter is almost guaranteed.

-We spent three days on the island and were incredibly fortunate to witness the resident dingoes.
+We spent three days on the island and were incredibly fortunate to witness the resident dingos.
 Dingoes are wild dogs, thought to have been introduced to Australia by the Asian seafarers about 4,000 years ago.
 During the early days of colonization of Australia by the European settlers, dingoes were considered pests and the famous Dingo fence, the largest fence in the world, was built to protect the sheep country from them.

 It is essential, however, that you remain vigilant and “dingo safe” while visiting the island.
 Should you encounter a dingo, stand tall and back away slowly without turning your back on them.